0LTSU0/ScreenLed/README.md

 # ScreenLed

+## Live Mode

-## Description
+### Description
 Simple program to control addressable rgb strip based off of what's visible on screen.
-Values in the code most likely require some tweaking before this works (amount of leds, screenshot area, ip address...).
-Also, in the code there are two versions of screenshotting function and the function that analyses the screenshots.
-The "shitpc"-variants should be used on lower end pc's to keep "framerate" high and delay low enough.
+Values in the raspberry pi code (raspb.py) most likely require some tweaking before this works (amount of leds...).
+Relevant settings for pc side should be configurable through the gui.

-## Demo
+### Demo
 Demo video of this running with some music videos here: https://youtu.be/UZCBObS5qF0

-## Usage
+### Usage
 1. Disable audio on your raspberry pi:

 ![Disable audio](enableraspberryaudio.JPG)